-- $\underline{a}$ / Excepting the ICJ Registry (see part B) and UNRWA area staff (see commentary, note 11). - b/ Not a participant in the United Nations common system. - $\underline{\text{c}}/$ ILOAT also in respect of the ILO Staff Pension Fund and certain private law contracts. - d/ These organizations are not members of UNJSPF.
-The only member organization of the Fund that has not yet agreed to the submission of disputes relating to UNJSPB decisions is the European and Mediterranean Plant Protection Organization (EPPO), which is not a participant in the United Nations common system.
+- a/ Excepting the Registry of the International Court of Justice (see part B) and UNRWA area staff (see commentary, note 11). - \underline{b} / Not a participant in the United Nations common system. - $\underline{c}/$ ILOAT also in respect of the ILO Staff Pension Fund and certain private law contracts. - $\underline{d}/$ These organizations are not members of the United Nations Joint Staff Pension Fund.
+The only member organization of the Fund that has not yet agreed to the submission of disputes relating to Pension Board decisions is the European and Mediterranean Plant Protection Organization (EPPO), which is not a participant in the United Nations common system.